swift502/Krteq/README.md

 ### So is this board compatible with high profile switches?

 Not now, but it would be trivial to make.
-Just raise the height of the top case by a few millimeters, and maybe adjust stabilizer cutouts.
+It's just a matter of adjusting the top case.
+However I have no use for a high profile version, so I'm not planning on making one.

 ### Why no RGB?